 Yesterday, as the Supreme Court heard arguments in Hollingsworth v.
-Perry, red equal signs began appearing all over Facebook.
+Perry, red equal signs like this began appearing all over Facebook:

 Evangelical Christians have not been immune to this shift, either.

 Some have softened their political opposition to gay rights while maintaining their religious objections.
 Some have gone further, questioning the biblical basis for a heterosexual-only point of view.

 Either way, whenever someone publicly shifts their thinking on this issue — whether it’s Rob Portman, Rob Bell, or some random Christian on Facebook — they’re generally accused of caving to popular opinion.

 Of being too easily influenced by the winds of cultural change.

 Of sacrificing their convictions for the sake of social acceptability.